xidenlz/CFG-Library/README.md

 ```

 - And the same goes for all data types.
-Please read the samples:
+Please read the [samples](https://github.com/xidenlz/CFG-Library/blob/main/Samples/Examples/CFG.h)

 - Output
 ```json